iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

     }
 $$

-Take note that, the sing swap depens on $m$, all the other parameters are even, hence it's $2m$.
+Take note that, the sing swap depends on $m$, all the other parameters are even, hence it's $2m$.

 **Take note**: $p$ is not necessarily an integer here.